 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 If you think about food in Las Vegas, the casino buffet probably comes to mind.
-The buffet features prominently in nearly every movie made about Las Vegas.
+The buffet features prominently in nearly every movie made about Sin City.
 But there is another side to Sin City: a robust culinary scene dominated by celebrity chefs and extraordinary cuisine.
-Las Vegas has become one of the world’s top food destinations.
+This city has become one of the world’s top food destinations.
 On a recent trip to the city, we struck out on a Las Vegas food tour to experience the best the city has to offer.

 Having done other food tours, we thought we knew what to expect.
 We were wrong.
-The Las Vegas food tour is unlike any other we’ve experienced in the world – and that’s a good thing.
+This foodie tour is unlike any other we’ve experienced in the world – and that’s a good thing.
 Rather than moving from restaurant to restaurant and trying one dish apiece, this tour focuses on achieving depth within some of Las Vegas best restaurants.
 It’s a winner!